drrobotk/drrobotk.github.io/cv.md

 ### **Data Engineer** - [Quantexa](https://www.quantexa.com/)
 **January 2023 - Present**
 -   Took part in the Quantexa Academy, scoring a remarkable 97% and earning the title of Quantexa Certified Data Engineer.
+-  Gained hands-on experience with Scala, contributing to codebase improvements, software enhancements, and problem-solving in complex data engineering projects.
 -   Frequently provided help and support to other academy participants and team members, fostering a collaborative learning environment.
 -   Utilized my expertise in big data technologies such as Spark, Hadoop, and Elasticsearch to define and implement best practices across the business.
 -   Leveraged strong programming skills in Java, Python, and Scala to contribute to various data engineering projects and initiatives.